jornada-im/jornada-im-repository-index/README.md

 # Jornada IM Team GitHub guide

-This is a guide to the GitHub repositories under the "jornada-im" organization, which is owned by the [Jornada Basin LTER (JRN)](https://jornada.nmsu.edu) Information Management and Data Science team (https://jornada-im.github.io).
+This is a guide to the GitHub repositories under the "jornada-im" organization, which is owned by the Information Management and Data Science team (https://jornada-im.github.io) for the [Jornada Basin LTER](https://jornada.nmsu.edu/lter) (JRN) and [Jornada Experimental Range](https://jornada.nmsu.edu) (JER).

 ## jornada-im repositories